Print This Bible Study

 Those who sat in the gate of a city in those days transacted business on behalf of the city.
 Thus, Lot, because of an attraction that a part of the land offered, left his pilgrim life with Abraham out in the high country and moved down into the low-lying country.
 And, over the years, little by little, his path continued to spiral down, until he eventually found himself deeply involved with the citizens of one of the most wicked cities on the face of the earth — a city in which homosexual activity, among other types of immorality, was rampant.

-(Homosexual activity in Sodom had been brought to full fruition through the men of the city committing homosexual acts with angels in the kingdom of Satan [cf. Genesis 19:1-11; Jude 6, 7].
+(Homosexual activity in Sodom had been brought to full fruition by the men of the city committing homosexual acts with angels in the kingdom of Satan [cf. Genesis 19:1-11; Jude 6, 7].
 And note that the homosexual activity rampant throughout the world today will end after the same fashion.
 It will apparently come into full fruition during the latter part of the Great Tribulation, after Satan and his angels have been cast out of the heavens.
-That which is seen today is only the forerunner of that which will shortly exist [cf. Luke 17:26-31; Revelation 12:7-9].)
+That which is seen today is only the forerunner of that which will shortly exist [cf. Luke 17:26-31; Revelation 12:7-9].

 4. Christians in the Antitype